 In the old days kilns were fired with wood.
 This resulted in flying ashes that fell on glazed pieces.
 To protect the glazed pieces they were put in a closed ceramic pot (saggar) during firing.
 This method was used in Asia (Japan, China, Korea) but also in Great Britain.
-The word 'saggar' comes from 'safeguard'.
+The word 'saggar' is probably derived from the word 'safeguard'.
 The use of electric kilns made saggars redundant.

 As combustibles I use natural materials like: